Position: Quantum Kernel Machines Should Move Beyond Scalar-Valued Kernels to Realize Their Potential: Introduction

 \section{Introduction}

-Quantum machine learning (QML) is an emerging field of research at the intersection between machine learning and quantum computing with the goal of using quantum computing paradigms and technologies to improve the speed and performance of learning algorithms (see Figure~\ref{fig:qml})~\citep{biamonte2017quantum,intelligence2023seeking}.
+Quantum machine learning (QML) is an emerging field of research at the intersection between machine learning and quantum computing with the goal of using quantum computing paradigms and technologies to improve the speed and performance of learning algorithms (see Figure~\ref{fig:qml})~\citep{biamonte2017quantum, du2025gentle}.
 Since the seminal works by~\citet{havlivcek2019supervised} and ~\citet{ schuld2019quantum}, quantum kernel machines have generated a lot of enthusiasm in this field, especially for exploring the applications of noisy intermediate-scale quantum computers to machine learning~\citep{mengoni2019kernel,blank2020quantum,wang2021towards,heyraud2022noisy}.
-This enthusiasm has been recently tempered by recent studies that have suggested that quantum kernels could not offer speed-ups when learning on classical data~\citep{2021HuangPowerOfDataInQML,kubler2021inductive,jerbi2023quantum}.
-However, these works have dealt with standard classification and regression tasks for which classical kernel methods are efficient and effective, leaving very little room for improvement with quantum kernels.
-We strongly believe that we have to focus on more complicated machine learning tasks where classical kernel methods face clear limitations in order to reveal the full potential of quantum kernels.
-This is the lens through which we will explore quantum kernel machines, relying on recent advances in classical machine learning.
-We present here our point of view on this ongoing field of research and suggest that \textit{quantum kernel research should shift its attention from scalar-valued to operator-valued kernels}.
+This enthusiasm has been tempered by recent studies that have suggested that quantum kernels could not offer speed-ups when learning on classical data~\citep{2021HuangPowerOfDataInQML,kubler2021inductive,jerbi2023quantum}.
+However, these works have dealt with scalar-valued classification and regression tasks for which classical kernel methods are efficient and effective, leaving very little room for improvement with quantum kernels.
+We strongly believe that we have to focus on vector-valued, matrix-valued, or structured-output learning tasks where classical kernel methods face clear limitations in order to reveal the full potential of quantum kernels.
+This is the lens through which we will explore quantum kernel machines, relying on recent advances in classical ML.
+We present here our point of view on this ongoing field of research and argue that \textbf{quantum kernel research should move beyond the restrictive setting of scalar-valued kernels and shift its attention toward more expressive kernel frameworks to realize the full potential of quantum kernels}.